 Liquor licensees in remote or regional locations are not required to pay a trading hours risk loading fee if the licensed premises meets ALL of the following criteria:

-If you think you are eligible for a remote population trading hours fee exemption, but this has not been reflected in your annual liquor licence fee notice, you can apply for reassessment of your fee.
+If you think you may be eligible for a remote population trading hours risk loading fee exemption, you can apply for reassessment of your fee.

 2018 key dates